This post may contain affiliate links. Please read our disclosure.

 This pressure level can aid in healing venous stasis ulcers and is used to enhance results post-sclerotherapy.

-Your doctor should advise which compression level you should wear as well as the recommended length of the socks.
-You may need below the knee, thigh-high, or full-length ones depending on your condition.
+Your doctor should advise you on which compression level you should wear as well as the recommended length of the socks.
+You may need below-the-knee, thigh-high, or full-length ones depending on your condition.

 Comfort level